 Click "Participants" on the left side navigation the Project/Round view, and click the participant in question OR click the session the participant participated in, click the i icon, top right.
 So either:

-Click Edit participant details / View participant details
+Click Edit participant details or View participant details (depending on which screen you're on)

-Click Delete, and confirm you will delete this participant from your dashboard permanently (unrestorable).
-Please note that:
+Click Delete..., and then Delete participant forever to confirm you will delete this participant from your dashboard permanently (unrestorable).